- verapamil hydrochloride

 Verapamil is subject to pre-systemic hepatic metabolism with up to 80% of the dose eliminated this way.
 Because of rapid biotransformation of verapamil during its first pass through the portal circulation, absolute bioavailability ranges from 20 – 35%.
 Verapamil is widely distributed throughout the body with a distribution half-life of 15 – 30 mins.
 Verapamil is 90% bound to plasma proteins, mainly to albumin and 1 glycoprotein.
 The half life of verapamil after a single oral dose is between 2 and 7h.
 However, after repeated administration it increases to 4.5 to 12h resulting in accumulation of the drug.

 Verapamil is a drug on which extensive clinical experience has been obtained.
 Relevant information for the prescriber is provided elsewhere in the Summary of Product Characteristics.

-Propylene glycol, benzoic acid, liquid maltitol, dill water concentrate, liquorice flavour, citric acid monohydrate, sodium citrate and purified water.
+Propylene glycol, benzoic acid, liquid maltitol, dill water concentrate (contains ethanol), liquorice flavour, citric acid monohydrate, sodium citrate and purified water.

 3 months once open